NYMBP

 1. Do not suggest that participation equals recovery, rehabilitation, cessation of abuse, etc.

 2. Do not participate in research on individuals, either those who comply with court orders or those who don’t.
-Remember, the NY Model focuses on the need for systemic change in the handling of domestic violence crimes and offenses.
+Remember, the NOMAS Model focuses on the need for systemic change in the handling of domestic violence crimes and offenses.

 3. Do not support so called "recovered men" or "reformed batterers" to appear on TV or in other media.
 The man who speaks glowingly about his changes to an audience of millions – gives false hope to many and could even undermine a listener’s commitment to safety planning.
 It can be tragically misleading.
 “Star participants” have too often continued their abusive behavior.

 4. Do not support any partner contact whatsoever.
 Leave interacting with battered women to victim service agencies – well set to provide those services.
-In a NY Model batterer program, orders to attend are between the court and the person ordered.
+In a NOMAS Model batterer program, orders to attend are between the court and the person ordered.

 6. Do not mislead the general public or anyone else on "success rates."